agenteo/agenteo.github.com/_posts/2014-12-19-mongodb-order-by-field-with-aggregate.md

 >>> The aggregation pipeline is a framework for performing aggregation tasks, modeled on the concept of data processing pipelines.
 Using this framework, MongoDB passes the documents of a single collection through a pipeline.
 The pipeline transforms the documents into aggregated results, and is accessed through the aggregate database command.

+First we call the `aggregate` function with `$project`.

+{% highlight javascript %}
+> db.entries.aggregate( [
+                          { $project: {
+                                        'content': '$content',
+                                        'lego': { $eq: [ 'lego', '$tag' ] }
+                                      }
+                          },
+                          { $sort: { 'lego': -1 } }
+                        ] )
+{% endhighlight %}

+What's happening is the project:

+>>> Passes along the documents with only the specified fields to the next stage in the pipeline.
+The specified fields can be existing fields from the input documents or newly computed fields.

+those **newly computed fields** is what we use in SQL to manage the sorting and we will mimick that.

+Like the documentation said, we have to provide the fields we want to return keep in mind this is not a regular find anymore.
+Nevertheless we can apply `$sort` and `$match` to filter according to our needs.

 ## Array of fields

 The SQL solutions I referenced above are working on a single tag field.
-My solution target was to work for an array field, so these are the documents in my collection:
+My actual solution target was to work for an array field, so these were the documents in my collection:

 {% highlight javascript %}
 db.entries.find()